 - Mutant Draft Board: Mages don't really have a choice about joining the Circle.

 - Only in It for the Money: The motives of the Lucrosian Fraternity.

 - Order Versus Chaos: The general source of conflict within the Fraternities.
 Also, the main act of the conflict between the mages and Templars fits this mould (with the Templars representing Order).

 - Prison Rape: An unfortunate fate for many Circle mages.
-The Kirkwall Circle in particular becomes this over time, with some corrupt Templars such as Ser Alrik using the Rite of Tranquility to turn Mages into compliant sex slaves.
+The Kirkwall Circle in particular becomes infamous for this over time, with some corrupt Templars such as Ser Alrik using the Rite of Tranquility to turn Mages into compliant sex slaves.